archivesspace/tech-docs/src/content/docs/about/authoring.md

 - Plugins, not plug-ins
 - Titles are sentence-case ("Application monitoring with New Relic")
-- Page titles prefer '-ing' verb forms ("Using MySQL", "Serving over HTTPS")
+- Documentation page titles prefer '-ing' verb forms ("Using MySQL", "Serving over HTTPS")